f-droid/fdroid-website/_posts/2018-10-25-twif-27-new-servers-and-first-alpha-release-of-f-droid-1-5.md

 This Week In F-Droid {{ page.edition }}, Week {{ page.date | date: "%V, %G" }} <a href="{{ site.baseurl }}/feed.xml"><img src="{{ site.baseurl }}/assets/Feed-icon-16x16.png" alt="Feed"></a>

-In this edition: Two new heavy duty servers, first alpha release of F-Droid 1.5, metadata cleanup, automatic buildserver setup, Portugese Courts rule against Google, and F-Droid confirmed malware-free.
+In this edition: Two new heavy duty servers, first alpha release of F-Droid 1.5, metadata cleanup, automatic buildserver setup, Portuguese Courts rule against Google, and F-Droid confirmed malware-free.
 There are 4 new and {{ page.number_of_updated_apps }} updated apps.
 <!--more-->

 **[F-Droid](https://f-droid.org/)** is a [repository](https://f-droid.org/packages/) of verified [free and open source](https://en.wikipedia.org/wiki/Free_and_open-source_software) Android apps, a **[client](https://f-droid.org/app/org.fdroid.fdroid)** to access it, as well as a whole "app store kit", providing all the tools needed to set up and run an app store.
 It is a community-run free software project developed by a wide range of contributors.
 This is their story this past week.